Wheel play: Context

-In such a scenario, the batting team may attempt a sacrifice bunt in order to move the runner at second base to third base, accepting that the batter will be put out at first base.
+In such a scenario, the batting team may attempt a sacrifice bunt to move the runner at second base to third base, accepting that the batter will be put out at first base.
 If that happens, the offense would then have a runner at third base with one out, and that runner could subsequently score on a sacrifice fly.

 To defend against this scenario, the wheel play is used by the defense in an attempt to prevent the offense from advancing the runner at second base to third base via a sacrifice bunt.

 Defensive description

-The wheel play is a unique bunt defense in that the play is designed to put out the lead runner at third base.
-Most bunt defense strategies give priority to making sure the defense gets an out at first base.
+The wheel play is a bunt-defense strategy designed to force out or tag out the lead runner at third base.
+In contrast, many other bunt defense strategies prioritize getting an out at first base.

 The wheel play begins with the shortstop running to cover (defend) third base.
 As the pitch is thrown by the pitcher, the third baseman and first baseman rush toward home plate, to be in position to field the bunted ball as quickly as possible, while the second baseman runs to cover (defend) first base.
-Additionally, the pitcher moves into a defensive position, backing up one of the inrushing fielders (which one, usually depends on which direction the pitcher's pitching motion carries him towards).
+Additionally, the pitcher moves into a defensive position, backing up one of the inrushing fielders (which one, usually depends on toward which direction the pitcher's pitching motion carries him).

-The defense seeks to have defenders in position such that once the ball is bunted, it can be picked up quickly by one of the charging fielders, who will be much closer to the batter than they would be in their normal fielding positions.
+The defense seeks to have defenders in position such that once the ball is bunted, it can be picked up quickly by one of the charging fielders, who will be much closer to the batter than he would be in his normal fielding position.
 If that occurs, the fielder who picks up the ball can throw it to the shortstop (who is covering third base) to retire the runner advancing from second base, either via a force play (when applicable) or tag out.
 Recording an out at third base represents a successfully executed wheel play.
 Additionally, if the batter is not a fast runner, the shortstop (at third base) may be able to throw to the second baseman (at first base) to successfully complete a double play.

-Alternately, if a fielder is slow in picking up the ball, and/or he sees that the runner advancing from second base is unlikely to be retired at third base, the fielder can throw the ball to the second baseman (who is covering first base) to retire the batter.
+Alternately, if a fielder is slow in picking up the ball and/or he sees that the runner advancing from second base is unlikely to be retired at third base, the fielder can throw the ball to the second baseman (who is covering first base) to retire the batter.
 While this is not a successfully executed wheel play, it provides no worse an outcome than would have occurred on a normally executed sacrifice bunt.